12beesinatrenchcoat/slabbot/README.md

 # Discord (https://discord.com/developers)
 DISCORD_TOKEN="Your bot's token goes here" CLIENT_ID="Application ID"
-GUILD_ID="The ID of the server you test commands in"
+GUILD_ID="The ID of the server you test commands in" # optional

+# MongoDB
+MONGO_URL="The MongoDB URL to connect to." # defaults to mongodb://localhost:27017

 # osu! (https://osu.ppy.sh)
 OSU_ID="Client ID"